Should you outsource your accounting?

 The cost issue has been addressed repeatedly in the preceding sections, be it in terms of money saved, opportunity costs of keeping these tasks in-house, or greater expertise available through outside experts.
 It is the sum of these three elements that should go into the cost comparison of in-house against outsourcing.

 Qualitystandards must, of course, be ensured.
-The best assurance beyond testimonials and recommendations, and nowadays also online search, is verifying that the service providers have the required qualifications from organisations such as the Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Chartered Accountants in Scotland (ICAS), the Institute of Certified Bookkeepers (ICB), the Association of Chartered Certified Accountants (ACCA), the Chartered Institute of Management Accountants (CIMA), the Association of Accounting Technicians (AAT).
+The best assurance beyond testimonials and recommendations, and nowadays also online search, is verifying that the service providers have the required qualifications from organisations such as the Institute of Chartered Accountants in Scotland (ICAS), the Institute of Certified Bookkeepers (ICB), the Association of Chartered Certified Accountants (ACCA), the Chartered Institute of Management Accountants (CIMA), the Association of Accounting Technicians (AAT).
 Are they members of the appropriate professional bodies (designated by appropriate letters behind their name – for example, ACA, ACCA, ACMA, FCA, FCCA, FCMA, MAAT, SAAT)?
 Frequently, reputable service providers will also offer a level of quality control that is very difficult to ensure in-house.

 Quality also entails adherence to technical standards not only as required, for instance, by HMRC but also whether the outsourcer is able to use the same software as the business.
 Any reputable outsourcing company should be able to accommodate any accounting, payroll and reporting packages currently in mainstream use.